 Group B cars were divided into 4 different classes pertaining to their “final / adjusted” engine displacement;

-The FISA (FIA) mandated that forced induction engines (with a turbo or supercharger) would get a multiplication factor of 1.4 to calculate their “final” engine displacement figure.
+The FISA (FIA) mandated that forced induction engines (with a turbocharger, supercharger or both) would get a multiplication factor of 1.4 to calculate their “final” engine displacement figure.
 Meaning that, in example, a twin-charged Lancia Delta S4, although it had a 1759 cc engine, would get a final cc rating of 2463 cc.
-The adjusted figure was used to determine minimum weight requirements and maximal tire width for the particular model.
+The adjusted figure was used to determine minimum weight requirements and maximal tire width combinations for the particular model.

 Race minimum weights;

 - ~1000 cc = 590 kg (1300 lb)

 - 1001~1299 cc = 675 kg (1490 lb)